California Estate Administration

 - A statement that makes a claim against the trustee for breach of trust may not be made after the expiration of three (3) years from the date the beneficiary receives an account or report disclosing the facts giving rise to the claim.

-Contact a Trust & Probate Admisntration Attorney in California serving Los Angeles, San Jose, San Diego, Orange County, Sacramento, Riverside, and Surrounding Areas of California
+Contact a Trust & Probate Admisntration Attorney in California serving Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 Regardless of whether you are a trustee, executor, beneficiary or heir, our team at Talkov Law can help enforce your rights and resolve any probate or trust disputes that arise.
 We understand that not every dispute needs to be litigated.
 We carefully help our clients consider the relative and ever-changing strengths and weaknesses of their cases.
 By utilizing appropriate legal strategies to put ourselves in the best position possible, we help our clients secure the best results, whether that is through negotiated settlement, mediation, or trial.
-Our attorneys serve clients throughout Los Angeles, San Jose, San Diego, Orange County, Sacramento, Riverside, and Surrounding Areas of California.
+Our attorneys serve clients throughout Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California.

 Our Trust, Probate and Estate Litigation Attorneys practice in the following areas: